 Pumping Options for Busy Moms

 Moms today are juggling more than ever – at home, work, and all the places in between – and they’re looking for options that offer more flexibility for their busy lives.
 In our recent survey, 87% of moms without a wearable pump said having one would make pumping at work easier.* A wearable pump offers tremendous support to working mothers by providing them with options to move freely and comfortably, with more privacy and discretion, so they can continue breastfeeding while pursuing their professional careers.

 Another recent survey found 60% of moms stop breastfeeding before they intend to, with pumping at work cited as one of the top three breastfeeding challenges mothers face.** Recognizing the current struggles that come with pumping at work, it’s crucial for employers to provide the necessary support and accommodations for pumping parents.
 The recent passage of the PUMP Act helped extend the rights for pumping moms, but lack of Federal Paid Leave, high costs of childcare, and unrealistic expectations continue to take their toll.

 The benefits of breastfeeding are well documented, and many mothers-to-be plan to breastfeed before their baby is born.
-But while breastfeeding is a wonderful experience for many moms, it does not come easily for everyone—and more than half of new moms feel unprepared for the breastfeeding experience, according to a new survey by Lansinoh.*
+But while breastfeeding is a wonderful experience for many moms, it does not come easily for everyone—and more than 55% of new moms feel unprepared for the breastfeeding experience, according to a 2021 survey by Lansinoh.**

 When asked what would help them feel more prepared to breastfeed, new moms pointed to three top solutions: